Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 <img src="Images/addtoconfigwindow.png" width = "600"/>
 </p>

 Here, you can also open either of the configurations by clicking the _**Open**_ buttons.
 Open both configurations to make sure the list of labels has been added to them.
-They should now look like similar to the screenshot below:
+They should now look similar to the screenshot below:

 <p align="center">
 <img src="Images/labelconfigs.png"/>